Sivasankar-Sivalingam/DT/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

-## DT Application Dependecies
+## Steps to run Project DT

-To run this app, we also need the dependent server app to run.
-The [DT-Server](https://github.com/Sivasankar-Sivalingam/DT-Server).

-## Development Angular App
+1. GitClone or Download the [Project DT](https://github.com/Sivasankar-Sivalingam/DT).

+2. To start with an angular application, we are going to need node.js.
+So the first step is to install node.js.
+We can get that installed from the below website: https://nodejs.org/en/

+3. After installing NodeJs, Open the node.js command prompt.

+4. Get into the project folder. i.e, run the cmd `cd  project_folder_path`.

+5. Now install all the dependecies and devDependencies for the project by running the cmd `npm install`, this will intrun create a folder `node_modules` in the project structure and it will contain all the dependent files.

+6. Now the Project DT - Angular app is ready to run.
+But still we need to run the server and DB to get the app run functionaly.
+So now we need to refer to the server app: [DT-Server](https://github.com/Sivasankar-Sivalingam/DT-Server) and follow the instructions to get it up and running.

-Run `npm start` for a DT application.
+7. Run the cmd `npm start` form the Project DT.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The Project DT app will up and runnning in that URL and it will be automatically reloaded if you change is done in any of the source files.

 ## Development server